tsur/blog/_posts/2015-07-21-electron-versions.markdown

 To check what version of Chromium is your Electron based application using, you can also run "window.navigator.userAgent" in the console.

-This is straight forward, specially if you has installed it via npm.
-Simply by taking a look at your package.json file or issuing the command below would make the trick.
+You may also check the Electron version by simply taking a look at your package.json file or issuing the command below if installed globally.

 {% highlight bash %}
 npm list --depth=1 --global | grep electron